You are here

 More Resources from NIH

-You can play an active role in your health care by talking to your doctor.
-Clear and honest communication between you and your physician can help you both make smart choices about your health.
+You can play an active role in your health care by talking with your doctor or health care provider.
+Clear and honest communication between you and your physician or health care team can help you both make informed choices about your health.
 It’s important to be honest and upfront about your symptoms even if you feel embarrassed or shy.
-Have an open dialogue with your doctor – ask questions to make sure you understand your diagnosis, treatment, and recovery.
+Have an open dialogue with your doctor or health care provider— ask questions to make sure you understand your diagnosis, treatment, and recovery.

-Here are a few tips that can help you talk to your doctor and make the most of your appointment:
+Here are a few tips that can help you talk to your doctor or health care provider and make the most of your appointment: